 2 Hours of EPIC Black Death History Facts: Sleep Stories to Fall Asleep To

 The Black Death killed between a third and half of Europe's population between 1347 and 1351.
 In some regions the mortality was higher.
-Florence lost more than half its population.
-Entire villages were abandoned.
-The social and economic consequences — the collapse of the feudal labour system, the questioning of Church authority, the acceleration of the Italian Renaissance — shaped everything that came after.
-Sleep stories covering 2 hours of epic black death history facts take you through one of the defining catastrophes of human history.
+Florence lost more than half its people.
+Entire villages were abandoned and never resettled.
+The social and economic consequences, the collapse of the feudal labour system, the questioning of Church authority, and the long shift in the balance of power between landlords and peasants, shaped everything that came after.
+Sleep stories covering Black Death history facts take you through one of the defining catastrophes of human history in a calm, steady voice built for nighttime listening.

-The Learn While You Sleep channel covers this topic in long-form, calm-narrated sleep content built for nighttime listening.
-144 videos covering history and mythology — all in the same steady, unhurried format that carries you from wakefulness into deep sleep.
+The Learn While You Sleep channel covers this topic in long-form, calm-narrated sleep content.
+144 videos covering history and mythology, all in the same unhurried format that carries you from wakefulness into deep sleep.

 2 Hours of EPIC Black Death History Facts